jethasriM/velozity-app/README.md

 - Backend: http://localhost:4000
 - Postgres: localhost:5432 (user/pass `postgres`/`postgres`, db `velozity`)

+The frontend and backend are available only on your local machine at these addresses.

 The backend container runs `prisma migrate deploy` automatically on start, but **seeding is a separate, explicit step** (so re-running `docker compose up` doesn't wipe your local data every time):